nk412/nk412.github.io/src/photoblog/greenland.md

 ::dropcap(The Danish government in the 1970s decided that it was too expensive to run little settlements, and so forced everyone out to the bigger towns.
 That is not a wound that has healed.
 Today, Qoornoq is officially an abandoned settlement, which means no new houses can be built, and the old ones have become summer homes.)

-::image:qhouse1.avif,qhouse2.avif(A house at Qoornoq.
-It may not look it, but the water is barely above freezing.|The high tide lets some of the more persistent icebergs up the shore, where they melt down over the course of a few days.
+::image:qhouse1.avif(A house at Qoornoq.
+It may not look it, but the water is barely above freezing.)
+::image:qhouse2.avif(The high tide lets some of the more persistent icebergs up the shore, where they melt down over the course of a few days.
 If you need more ice for your Aperol spritz, please just go fetch it yourself.)

 ::image:sermitsiaq.avif(The coloured houses of old Nuuk, facing Sermitsiaq.)